jejjohnson/research_journal/docs/tutorials/remote_computing/documentation.md

 Below are my specifics on how I setup the documentation on my system.

+!!! tip "Remote Access"
+    I have found that I tend to keep a lot of files for my documentation and it can be very heavy.
+None of the frameworks I've outlined are super light so it can be very taxing on your little laptop.
+So I highly recommend that you use a server (or desktop station if you have one).
+I'm fortunate in that I have a server for my work so I use that and that really reduces the amount of computational power that I have to use!

 ### Installation

 I have everything installed under one package.
 I've never had any dependency issues so I never saw any reason to have separate environments.